 *Please note: the estimated monthly payment is using the WSJ prime rate at time of publication, monthly payments will vary based on multiple factors including, but not limited to: loan size and current WSJ prime rates.

-The SBA 7(a) loans are originated by a lender – for instance, NEWITY – and are meant to provide capital to US small businesses who might otherwise have challenges in obtaining a loan.
+The SBA 7(a) loans are originated by an SBA-licensed lender and are meant to provide capital to US small businesses who might otherwise have challenges in obtaining a loan.
 The benefit of 7(a) is that the eligibility and documentation requirements stay the same even with volatile economic conditions.

 Eligibility for SBA 7(a) Loans